-I’ve organized and assisted in 5 breed booths to educate the public about the breed.
-These include Novi MI in 2016, Portland OR in 2017, San Diego CA in 2018, Lexinton KY in 2018, and Edison NJ in 2018.
-I am currently organizing the 6th breed booth for the International in Cleveland, OH in mid Oct.
+I’ve organized and assisted in 6 breed booths to educate the public about the breed.
+These include Novi MI in 2016, Portland OR in 2017, San Diego CA in 2018, Lexinton KY in 2018, and Edison NJ in 2018, and our most recent breed booth in Cleveland, Ohio at the International Show.

 Attended CFA Annual meetings in 2017 (Chicago, IL) and 2018 (Atlanta, GA).
 In 2017, I attended the Breed Council Secretary Meeting in place of current BCS, Marie Vodicka.
 In 2018 I was the Delegate for The Bengal Alliance Club, and also sat in for the BCS meeting.